aminkhod/Text-labeling-app_Enhesa/README.md

 ```bash
 python gradio_app.py
 ```
-- The UI will open in your browser.
+- The UI will open in your browser at : `http://localhost:7860`.

 ---